kaustubhsridhar/droid_pi0_ksridhar/regent.md

 finetune-idli-plate-ckpt999-DYNAMIC3

-finetune-pokeball-ckpt999-DYNAMIC\
+finetune-pokeball-ckpt999-DYNAMIC

+ckpt5400longer-0327squeegeedata-1

+move the squeegee to the right and try to drag it

-pick up the squeegee and drag it forwards
+pick up the squeegee and drag it towards you

+pick up the squeegee and move it to the left

+move the squeegee from the bowl to the tray

 move the racket to the left